 CBT is increasingly being used to treat people with long term health conditions such as –

-If you would like to discuss whether our CBT services could benefit you, please call the clinic and we will assist you with your enquiry.
+If you would like to discuss whether our CBT services could benefit you, please call the clinic on 020 8777 1500 and we will assist you with your query.

 Jane Coley obtained her Master’s Degree and Diploma in Cognitive Behavioural Therapy from the University of London-Goldsmith’s College.
 She is an Accredited Member of the British Association for Behavioural and Cognitive Psychotherapies (BABCP) and a member of the British Association for Counselling and Psychotherapy.